polyclient/polyclient/SECURITY.md

 # Security Policy

-The polyclient project prioritizes security and strives to maintain a safe environment for all users.
+The PolyClient project prioritizes security and strives to maintain a safe environment for all users.
 We encourage contributors and users to examine the codebase for potential vulnerabilities and to share any concerns they find.
 Suggestions for features that enhance security and meet user needs are also welcome.

 ## Reporting a Vulnerability